DylanRobson/intro_git_guide/README.md

 echo "hello world" > MyFile.txt
 ```

-> **5.8.1.** The command above creates a file named `MyFile.txt` which contains the text `hello world!`.
+> **5.8.1.** The command above creates a file named `MyFile.txt` which contains the text `hello world`.
 This file will be uploaded to the remote repository later on.

 **5.9.** The working directory at `~/Desktop/Repos/MyFirstRepo` is now created and contains `MyFile.txt`